Boudewijn de Geer

-Boudewijn Ernst de Geer (24 June 1955 – 27 April 2024) was a Dutch professional football player and coach who played for ADO Den Haag, HFC Haarlem, Molde, Lillestrøm, Hércules CF, De Graafschap, and Brisbane Lions.
+Boudewijn Ernst de Geer (24 June 1955 – 27 April 2024) was a Dutch professional football player and coach who started playing for local side HVV.

+He was then snapped up by FC Den Haag, then played for HFC Haarlem, Molde, Lillestrøm, Hércules CF, De Graafschap, and Brisbane Lions.
+He had followed his former youth coach Huib Ruijgrok to Molde and De Graafschap.
 At De Graafschap, he was part of the team that achieved promotion to the Eredivisie in the 1980–81 season.

+After retiring as a player, De Geer coached amateur clubs like Delfia, ADO, HBS, Blauw-Zwart and Quick and worked in the youth set-ups of Blauw Zwart, Wilhelmus, VELO and Naaldwijk.

+Personal life

-De Geer was the grandson of politician Dirk Jan de Geer and the father of fellow footballer Mike de Geer.
+De Geer was the grandson of politician and former Prime Minister Dirk Jan de Geer and the father of fellow footballer Mike de Geer.
 He died on 27 April 2024, at the age of 68.